“Srishti is the Sanskrit word for all of God’s creation”.

 Great misfortune fell upon us when Ernst and I were ran over on our tandem bike by a 92 year old man who refused to wear sunglasses, leaving us with 10 broken bones and $400,000 in medical bills between the two of us.
 But with grace we came out of that with compensations and some extra money to spend.
 One thing lead to the other and we ended up falling in love and purchasing the famous and notorious Falcon Nest in Prescott, AZ.
 This amazing house, we feel, was built for us, with Ernst being able to focus his telescopes into the heavens from the top, and me having a 3 stories high art gallery built into the house.
 Falcon Nest is a constant source of inspiration for me with its 360 degree views, Thumb Butte in the backdrop, deer & cayotes running around in the forest.

-I and thrilled to be soon opening up the “private” SrishtiArt Gallery to the visitors; if you are in the neighborhood you are most welcome to drop by and say “hi”, watch art being made as I am pushing the paint around on the canvas.
+If you are in the neighborhood you are most welcome to drop by and say “hi”, watch art being made as I am pushing the paint around on the canvas.

-Stay tuned for pictures of the gallery coming.
 Sign up to my newsletter to get the updates!

 Exhibitions & Awards